Dinher/Speech-Synthesis-API/README.md

 A clear way to avoid this is to clear the current queue `synth.clear()` and speak with a new utterance instance `synth.speak(new SpeechSynthesisUtterance("Hello World"))`

+## Improvements
+- Integrating support for modifying all possible parameters (voice, volume, pitch, etc.)
+- Some function to populate the DOM itself
+  - adding styles to support text highlighting
+  - option to edit those styles
+ - error handling
+ - checking if OS supports speech synthesis

 ## License
 This project is open to the MIT License, enjoy!